callumsontag/Exercise-One/README.md

 # Exercise-One

-Function to read and filter csv data
+Functions to read and filter csv data